enthought/envisage/docs/source/introduction.rst

    This is small (but hopefully expanding) set of plugins useful for building applications with (graphical) User Interfaces.
-It is found in the *enthought.envisage.ui* package (and its subpackages), and aims to provide functionality commonly required in this type of application including actions, menubars, toolbars, user preferences, wizards etc. One of the most useful plugins in this project is the Workbench_ plugin (found in the enthought.envisage.ui.workbench_ package) that helps you build a style of user interface that is often (but not exclusively) found in integrated development environments (IDEs).
+It is found in the *envisage.ui* package (and its subpackages), and aims to provide functionality commonly required in this type of application including actions, menubars, toolbars, user preferences, wizards etc. One of the most useful plugins in this project is the Workbench_ plugin (found in the envisage.ui.workbench_ package) that helps you build a style of user interface that is often (but not exclusively) found in integrated development environments (IDEs).